-The funding, together with the money that the two councils have ear-marked for this project, will now be used to push forward with a range of cycling schemes.
-The top priorities are:
+The funding, together with the money that the two councils had ear-marked for this project, was used to push forward with a range of cycling schemes.
+The top priorities were:

 to further improve the Woking Cycle Network to make it even more cycle friendly

 to upgrade the Basingstoke Canal towpath to provide a high quality east-west walking and cycling route via the town centre with links to local schools and local neighbourhoods

 to recruit a personalised travel-planning adviser to help individuals get started on bicycles